Et7f3/ocalc/README.md

 # ocalc

-This project is OCaml calculator
+This project is a formal calculator made in OCaml

-## how to install on Windows
+## How to install on Windows

-1) download as zip
-2) unzip
+1. Download as a zip and unzip or clone the repository
-3) execute install_deps.bat (by clicking on it.
-It will install the cygwin dependencies only choose the mirror and then next ... next)
+2. Execute `install_deps.bat` (It will install the cygwin dependencies, only choose the mirror and then next ... next)
-4) execute compile.bat (by clicking on it.
-It will compile out project.)
-5) launch by clicking on launch.bat
+3. Execute `compile.bat` (It will compile the project)
+4. Launch by executing `launch.bat`